 - While carrying out any investment assessment, first calculate risk.

-- Plan to encompass a few imminent.
+- Plan to encompass a few imminent, possible complications.

 - He contributed for the renovation of Green Library after wide-ranging harm by the Loma Prieta Earthquake.

 - For lighting improvements in Hutchins Hall and the William W. Cook Legal Research, Charlie Munger donated $3 million to the University of Michigan Law School in 2007.

 - For restoration of Lawyers Club Residencies, Charlie Munger donated $23 million, to the Lawyer School in 2011.